szt243660543/NVRecoder/README.md

 ## USAGE

    # first step
-   Make sure your controller is integrated NVViewController.h
+   Make sure in you own controller which you need to use the function is integrated NVViewController.h

-   # scene step
+   # second step
 ```objc
 - (void)viewDidLoad {
     [super viewDidLoad];